-I've been rather excited recently to discover that both children will eat chickpeas.
-Well, in limited quantities anyway.
-As we all love curries these spicy chickpeas are a great choice for us when when we want a meatless dinner.
+We all love curries in our house and these spicy chickpeas are a great choice for us when when we want a healthy meatless dinner.

-You can stir it in for an even flavour or leave it on the top so you get a big hit of sourness and heat in certain spoonfuls!
-Mr Searching for Spice and I both really liked the strong flavours of the dressing against the chickpeas.
-It was certainly the dressing that made the dish special.
+You can stir the sour lemon, ginger and chilli dressing in for an even flavour or leave it on the top so you get a big hit of sourness and heat in certain spoonfuls!
+It is definitely the dressing that makes this dish special.

 How do you serve these spicy chickpeas?

-I love to eat these spicy chickpeas with plain basmati rice but they would also go well with any type of Indian flatbread.
+I love to eat this spicy chickpea curry with any type of Indian flatbread but you can also serve them with rice.
 If you have the time to prepare some more recipes then why not make a few different dishes?
 I've got lots more easy Indian recipes I could recommend such as dry curried okra or North Indian chicken curry or lamb meatball curry?

 What can you do with the leftovers?